 Hotel Elite Status

 $20,000 worth of credit card spending can go a long way towards helping you obtain hotel elite status without actually staying at hotels or mattress running.
-While the amount of required spending to earn status with the Marriott card is quite steep, $20,000 can take a large chunk out of it if you’re able to allocate additional spending to these cards
+The amount of required spending to earn status with the Marriott card is quite steep.
+Still, $20,000 can take a large chunk out of it if you’re able to allocate additional spending to these cards

 - Marriott Rewards Credit Card and Marriott Rewards Premier Credit Card – Earn 6 elite night credits (1 elite night credit per $3,000 spent).